Giraray/post-process-fx/readme.md

 - Insert image needs error handling.
 - Texture config interfaces are not needed, and config values are weird in the constructor.
 - Clean up render() in ShaderObject.
+- dataUrl is never up never up to date for some reason, i think..

 other wonderful ideas: